-- Costs of production is already high due to high costs of inputs.
-These inputs could be soil enhancements inputs, mechanical inputs etc. In this case, i am referring to inputs for sustainable agriculture.
+- Costs of production are already high due to high costs of inputs.
+These inputs could be soil enhancements inputs, mechanical inputs etc. In this case, I am referring to inputs for sustainable agriculture.

 - Farmers can no more use their farmlands because they are fast becoming infertile, due to the use of unsustainable agricultural technologies like slash and burn.

 We must address these basic issues (i would say) to ensure higher productivity on the existing farm sizes before we can consider expansion.